 In addition, the Company has divested non-core and underperforming businesses to allow each Segment to focus on its customers and growth opportunities.
-The CCL Segment is believed to be the world's largest converter of pressure sensitive and extruded film materials for a wide range of decorative, instructional, security and functional applications for government institutions and large global customers in the consumer packaging, healthcare, chemicals, consumer durable, electronic device and automotive markets.
-Extruded and laminated plastic tubes, folded instructional leaflets, precision decorated and die cut components, electronic displays, polymer banknote substrate and other complementary products and services are sold in parallel to specific end-use markets.
-Avery is believed to be the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary products sold through distributors and mass-market retailers.
-Checkpoint is a leading manufacturer of technology-driven lossprevention, inventory-management and labeling solutions, including radio-frequency ("RF") and radio-frequency identification ("RFID") based, to the retail and apparel industry.
-Innovia is believed to be a leading global producer of specialty, highperformance, multi-layer, surface-engineered films for label, packaging and security applications.
+The CCL Segment is believed to be the world's largest converter of pressure sensitive and extruded film materials for a wide range of decorative, instructional, security and functional applications for government institutions and large global customers in consumer packaging, healthcare, chemicals, consumer durables, electronic device and automotive markets.
+Extruded and labeled plastic tubes, aluminum aerosols and specialty bottles, folded instructional leaflets, specialty folded cartons, precision engineered and die cut components, electronic displays, polymer banknote substrate and other complementary products and services are sold in parallel to specific end-use markets.
+Avery is the believed to be world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary products sold through distributors, mass-market stores and e-commerce retailers.
+Checkpoint is a leading developer of RF and RFID-based technology systems for loss prevention and inventory management applications, including labeling and tagging solutions, for the retail and apparel industries worldwide.
+Innovia is a leading global producer of specialty, highperformance, multi-layer, surface-engineered films for label, packaging and security applications.
 The Company partly backward integrates into materials science, with capabilities in polymer extrusion, adhesive development, coating and lamination, surface engineering and metallurgy deployed as needed across the four business segments.